-YES NO N/A 1. Тур oe of Multifamily Housing Development Proposed: a.
+YES NO N/A 1.
+Ty pe of Multifamily Housing Development Proposed: a.
 Multifamily rental; residential only with no proposed subdivision. b.
-Multifamily residential with proposed subdivision (must qualify for exception to subdivision exclusion) C. Mixed-use: at least 2/3 of gross square footage (excluding additional density, floor area, or units granted pursuant to Density Bonus Lawresidential square footage devoted to density bonus units) must be designated for residential use.
+Multifamily residential with proposed subdivision (must qualify for exception to subdivision exclusion) c.
+Mixed-use: at least 2/3 of gross square footage (excluding additional density , floor area, or units granted pursuant to Density Bonus Lawresidential square footage devoted to density bonus units) must be designated for residential use.
 If a subdivision is included, the development must qualify for exception to subdivision exclusion.)
-2. Nu mber of Parking Spaces Proposed: - a.
-Is the site within one-half mile of public transit? b.
-Is the site within an architecturally and historically significant historic district? c.
-Are on-street parking permits required but not offered to the occupants of the project? d.
+2. Nu mber of Parking Spaces Proposed: - Is the cite within one half mile of public transit?
+Is the site within one-half mile of public transit?
+D. Is the site within an architecturally and historically significant historic district?
+C. Are on-street parking permits required but not offered to the occupants of the project?
 Is the site within one block of a car share vehicle station?
-3. Do es the project propose 2 or more residential units? a.
+3. es the project propose 2 or more residential units? a.
 Has the applicant certified compliance with affordability requirements?
-4. Do es the project include more than 10 units?
-5. Is t he project a public work? a.
+4. es the project include more than 10 units?
+5. he project a public work? a.
 Has the development proponent certified to the City that the entirety of the development is a public work? b.
 Has the applicant certified compliance with prevailing wage requirements?
 6. Do es the project propose 75 units or more? a.
 Has the applicant certified compliance with skilled and trained workforce requirements?
-7. Do es the project involve a subdivision of land?
+7. Do es the project involve a subdivision of land? a.
 Is the development consistent with all objective standards in the subdivision ordinance? b.
-Is the project financed with low-income housing tax credits?
-C. Has the applicant certified compliance with prevailing wage requirements?
+Is the project financed with low-income housing tax credits? c.
+Has the applicant certified compliance with prevailing ٠.
+This are applicant certained compliance with prevaining